awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-using-sqs-queue.md

 ### Step 2: Create a target tracking scaling policy<a name="create-sqs-policies-cli"></a>

-After publishing your custom metric, create a target tracking scaling policy with a customized metric specification\.
+The metric you created can now be added to a target tracking scaling policy\.

-**To create a target tracking scaling policy**
+**To create a target tracking scaling policy \(AWS CLI\)**

-1. Use the following command to specify a target value for your scaling policy in a `config.json` file in your home directory\.
+1. Use the following `cat` command to store a target value for your scaling policy and a customized metric specification in a JSON file named `config.json` in your home directory\.
+Replace placeholder values in *italics* with your own values\.
 For the `TargetValue`, calculate the acceptable backlog per instance metric and enter it here\.
-To calculate this number, decide on a normal latency value and divide it by the average time that it takes to process a message\.
+To calculate this number, decide on a normal latency value and divide it by the average time that it takes to process a message, as described in an earlier section\.

+   If you didn't specify any dimensions for the metric you created in step 1, don't include any dimensions in the customized metric specification\.

    ```
    $ cat ~/config.json